 Due to the small nature of this fishery and the stochasticity in the CPUE time series, it is inappropriate to have a strictly defined harvest control rule.
-The following harvest control rule provides a guide to TACC setting at Level 1 that provides sufficient flexibility to allow management to consider other information about the Fishery which may be available on a sporadic basis:
+The following harvest control rule provides a guide to TACC setting at Level 1, whilst providing sufficient flexibility to allow management to consider other information about the Fishery which may be available on a sporadic basis:

-1. If CPUE exceeds the threshold reference point the TACC remains unchanged.
+- 1. If CPUE exceeds the threshold reference point, the TACC remains unchanged. - 2.
+If CPUE falls below the threshold reference point, the TACC is reduced by up to 50%.

-- 2. If CPUE falls below the threshold reference point the TACC is reduced by up to 50%. - 3.
-If CPUE falls below the limit reference point, a stock rebuilding strategy is developed and the TACC is reduced by 50-100%. - 4.
-If the existing TACC exceeds the cap at a particular level that the Fishery returns to, the TACC is reduced to that cap.
-This could occur in the event that the Fishery has been at a higher level and had TACC increases, before returning to a lower level.
+- 3. If CPUE falls below the limit reference point, a stock rebuilding strategy is developed and the TACC is reduced by 50-100%. - 4.
+If the Fishery returns to Level 1 from a higher level and has an existing TACC greater the Level 1 cap of 10.5t, the TACC is automatically reduced to 10.5t.